jj5/kickass-crypto/README.md

 ## Regarding PHPUnit

-I have heard of and used PHPUnit.
+I have heard of and used PHPUnit (although I haven't used it for a long while).
 I don't use it in this project because I don't feel I need it or that it adds much value.
 Tests are a shell script, if that's missing they're a PHP script.
 If I need to make assertions I call assert().
 Easy.

 ## Directory structure